Mephi78/zotero-custom-theme/README.md

 <p align="right"><a href="#top">top ^</a></p>

 ## Attribution and Acknowledgment
-This work was inspired by [Rosmaninho's Zotero Dark Theme](https://github.com/Rosmaninho/Zotero-Dark-Theme).
+This work was inspired by [Rosmaninho's Zotero Dark Theme][extRosmarinho].
-Thanks to [Josmar Cristello](https://github.com/josmarcristello/Zotero-Material-Dark-Theme) for the hint about Zotero 7 stylesheets flag - made my day!
+Thanks to [Josmar Cristello][extJCristello] for the hint about Zotero 7 stylesheets flag - made my day!
 <p align="right"><a href="#top">top ^</a></p>

 <!-- Badges -->